By Dan Rubinstein

 “We wanted to avoid using headshots of individuals and super popular photos that have already been seen widely.
 We wanted to be inclusive and representative of what Carleton really is.
 And we wanted to produce a book because, in our disposable society, digital images are easy to lose track of.”

-Harper spent about four months looking at physical photos and digital images for Carleton at 75, which will sell for $50 at the Carleton Bookstore and at select anniversary events throughout 2017.
+Harper spent about four months looking at physical photos and digital images for Carleton at 75, which will be available online for $50, as well as in person at the Carleton Bookstore and at select anniversary events throughout 2017.
 It was officially launched on campus on March 29.

 After she had narrowed down the selection to 150 photos, her AEPSC colleagues helped her settle on the final 75, which stretch from the early days of the university in the 1940s to the contemporary campus.